Akhanda: Plot

-Meanwhile, Dharani learns the fact when she rebukes them and decides to recoup her son.
-Akhanda proclaims that his life is dedicated to the lord which perturbs the mother as she lost the two.
+Dharani learns the fact when she rebukes them and decides to recoup her son.
+Akhanda proclaims his dedicated life to the Lord, disturbing the mother as she loses the two.
 Anyhow, Akhanda develops unknown affection for the baby.
 Once, Akhanda spots Padmavati at a river and detects it through his yogic powers.
-She had been tortured and suffered to the state by Varadarajulu, due to uncovering the scam.
-Therefore, he onslaughts on Varadarajulu at the mining area, foredo him and frees the laborers.
+She had been tortured, raped and suffered by the state by Varadarajulu due to uncovering the scam.
+Therefore, he onslaughts on Varadarajulu at the mining area, foredo him, and frees the laborers.
 Currently, Krishnamacharya Perumal departs to seize Akhanda for the bloodbath.
-As soon as he responds that the extreme from this world and men who try to disturb the balance of nature need to be eradicated.
-Simultaneously, Krishnamacharya Perumal is aware Murali Krishna is non-guilty via Padmavati and acquits him.
+As soon as he responds, the extreme of this world and the miscreants' elimination are essential.
+Krishnamacharya Perumal also knows that Murali Krishna is non-guilty via Padmavati and acquits him.

-Later, Gajendra Sahu contacts a Kapalik tantrik, Prachanda to kill Akhanda.
-Ergo, they spell cursed death over the baby when Akhanda gives a call to Kedari Aghori Baba from Kaasi who foretells to conduct Maha Mrityunjay Homam.
-Until the completion of the ritual, Akhanda is captive to Shiva, where Gajendra Sahu and Prachanda devise a trap and wallop on him.
-However, Akhanda bears the pain and finishes the ritual successfully with aid of Murali Krishna.
-At last, Akhanda manifests him with mighty powers from Shiva, where he wreaks havoc and kills Gajendra and Prachanda.
+Later, Gajendra Sahu contacts a Kapalik tantrik, Prachanda, to kill Akhanda.
+Ergo, they spell cursed death over the baby when Akhanda gives a call to Kedari Aghori Baba from Kaasi, who foretells to conduct "Maha Mrityunjay Homam."
+Until the ritual's completion, Akhanda is captive to Shiva, where Gajendra Sahu and Prachanda devise a trap and wallop on him.
+However, Akhanda bears the pain and successfully finishes the ritual with Murali Krishna's aid.
+At last, Akhanda manifests him with mighty powers from Shiva, where he wreaks havoc and kills Gajendra & Prachanda.
 After this, Akhanda leaves, but he promises the child that he will be back if they are in trouble again.